 Course instructors are expected to:

 Students who believe this policy is being violated should review the appeals process below.

 Students and faculty at some campuses are provided personalized final exam schedules in LionPATH.
 These schedules are available approximately the fifth week of the semester.
 Plans to leave campus at the end of the semester should not be made until after students have reviewed their personalized final exam schedules.

 Students at locations not offering personalized final exam schedules should check the campus Registrar's website for the final exam schedule.
-Questions concerning exam information should be directed to the campus Registrar's office.
+Questions concerning exam information should be directed to your campus Registrar's office.

 A final exam overload situation exists if a student has three or more exams scheduled in consecutive periods or within the same calendar day (policy 44-25).